-Casper is a company that truly took the mattress industry by storm.
-It has had incredible success since it launched over two years ago.
+Casper is a company that truly took the mattress industry by storm, and it has had incredible success since it launched over two years ago.
 Brooklyn Bedding is another online-only company with a strong reputation for quality.

-- Both ship free and arrive in a box
+- Both are all-foam mattresses that ship free and arrive in a box

-- Both companies have great reputations and customer service
+- Both companies have great reputations and boast excellent customer service

 - Casper is $100 more expensive (irrespective of discounts)

-- Brooklyn Bedding has 3 firmness options; Casper has one
+- Brooklyn Bedding has 3 firmness options, but Casper only has one

-- Casper is latex over memory foam; Brooklyn Bedding is latex over latex
+- Casper is latex over memory foam, and Brooklyn Bedding is latex over latex

 The Casper mattress consists of 1.5” of latex, over 1.5” of 4lb. density memory foam, over 1.5” of 2.5lb. density transition foam, over 5” of 1.8 lb. density polyfoam.
 Learn more in my Casper mattress review.